VSAC hosts workshops on filling out financial aid forms

 • Alien Registration Card (if not a U.S. citizen)

-Beginning with last year’s FAFSA, the U.S. Department of Education has offered an earlier filing option for students seeking financial aid.
-Students applying for financial aid for enrollment beginning after July 1, 2018, can file their FAFSA and Vermont Grant application as early as October 1.
+The U.S. Department of Education now offers an earlier filing option for students seeking financial aid.
+Students applying for financial aid for enrollment beginning after July 1, 2019, can file their FAFSA and Vermont Grant application as early as October 1.

 About VSAC – Changing Lives through Education and Training since 1965